NEMT vs. Ridesharing: Medical Transportation Rivals or Future Partners?

 1. Flexibility and Scalability

-Rideshare platforms allow you to make real-time or pre-scheduled bookings through digital dashboards.
+Rideshare platforms allow making real-time or pre-scheduled bookings through digital dashboards.
 This makes it easier to manage last-minute needs or overflow capacity.
+NEMT providers who see a spike in ambulatory medical transportation requests but do not have enough in-house vehicles can easily outsource these to ridesharing.

 2. Cost Savings

-Rideshares can be more affordable in situations where the distance is shorter and the passenger is also ambulatory
+Rideshares can be more affordable in situations where the distance is shorter and the passenger is also ambulatory.
+This frees up fleet vehicles for more lucrative orders that require transportation of passengers with low mobility or high acuity.

 3. Better Access in Urban Areas

-Despite the convenience, ridesharing NEMT services come with critical constraints that cannot be ignored.
+Despite the obvious convenience, ridesharing NEMT services come with critical constraints that cannot be ignored.

 1. No Support for Wheelchair or Stretcher Needs